aricday/apimanagement/mpls_ms_demo/README.md

-# Microservices Demo (MSD) edited for the Minneapolis CA API Maanagement User Group
+# Microservices Demo (MSD): Microservice creation, discovery, consumption, and enforcement

 The folder structure contains the iOS app and Docker application.
 Navigate to the [Docker README](docker) to get started.